 Wherever possible Suffolk Archaeology tries to actively engage with our local communities, whether by running our own projects in which anyone can take part,or by helping local community groups or individuals with their own projects…

 With these projects we aim to provide a positive archaeological or learning experience for as many people as possible.
-We can act as advisors providing informal advice and guidance, loans of equipment or subsidised staff time, or a full range of commercial services to those local individuals, groups or societies who have gained a source of funding.
+We can act as advisors providing informal advice and guidance and loans of equipment, or a full range of commercial services to those local individuals, groups or societies who have gained a source of funding.

 We also endeavour to make sure that any community project achieves a high archaeological standard, in keeping with any professional investigation, with findings made available through proper reporting and inclusion on the Historic Environment Record.
 This is because archaeology is a destructive process and if not recorded the information is lost forever.